Boxing Day shooting: Later arrests and convictions

-Twenty Toronto Police detectives were assigned to "Project Green Apple" (named after her favourite food) to work on the case.
+Twenty Toronto Police detectives were assigned to "Project Green Apple" (named after Creba's favourite food) to work on the case.
 On June 13, 2006, Toronto Police conducted multiple raids at 14 locations throughout Toronto in the early morning, arresting six men and two teenagers.
 Charges laid against them included manslaughter, second-degree murder, and attempted murder relating to the six other bystanders.
 All arrested are members of two different street gangs.

 In October 2007, a young man who was rounded up in the initial arrests, Eric Boateng, was shot dead in a seemingly unconnected incident.
 Boateng was not charged with the shooting, but was later charged with cocaine trafficking.

-As of December 2007, ten people have been charged with murder or manslaughter in the case, three of whom are youths.
-Those charged with second-degree murder include Tyshaun Barnett and Louis Woodcock, both 19, Jeremiah Valentine, 24, and Jorrell Simpson-Rowe, who was 17 at the time of the shootings.
-One of the teenagers who was arrested in June and charged with manslaughter was exonerated on October 25, 2007 after the preliminary hearing.
+As of December 2007, ten people had been charged with murder or manslaughter in the case, three of whom were youths.
+Those charged with second-degree murder included Jorrell Simpson-Rowe, 17, Tyshaun Barnett and Louis Woodcock, both 19, and Jeremiah Valentine, 24.
+One of the teenagers who was arrested in June and charged with manslaughter was exonerated on October 25, 2007, after the preliminary hearing.
 The teenager charged with murder was committed to trial.

-On December 7, 2008, Jorrell Simpson-Rowe, previously known as JSR because the Youth Criminal Justice Act forbids disclosure of identities of minors, was convicted by a jury of murder in the second degree.
+On December 7, 2008, Jorrell Simpson-Rowe was convicted by a jury of murder in the second degree.
 In April 2009, he was sentenced as an adult to life in prison with no chance of parole for seven years.

 In November 2009, manslaughter charges against four individuals involved in the incident were dropped because the prosecutors "felt there were no reasonable prospects for conviction".
 The four were alleged by prosecutors to have had a "common unlawful purpose" in the incident, but did not fire a weapon.

-In December 2009, one decliner, 27-year-old Jeremiah Valentine pleaded guilty to second-degree murder in Creba's death and was given a life sentence with no chance of parole for 12 years.
-And in April 2010, a jury found Louis Woodcock, 23, and Tyshaun Barnett, 22, guilty of manslaughter in the 15-year-old's death, but not guilty of the more serious offence of second-degree murder.
+In December 2009, 27-year-old Jeremiah Valentine pleaded guilty to second-degree murder in Creba's death and was given a life sentence with no chance of parole for 12 years.
+In April 2010, a jury found Louis Woodcock, 23, and Tyshaun Barnett, 22, guilty of manslaughter in the 15-year-old's death, but not guilty of the more serious offence of second-degree murder.
 They were also found guilty of four counts each of aggravated assault, relating to other people who were wounded by stray bullets that day.

+Valentine was later released on parole.
+In July 2025, he was charged with first-degree murder for a shooting in Montreal.